fluxcd/notification-controller/docs/spec/v1beta2/providers.md

   address: <SAS-URL>
 ```

-Assuming that you have created Azure event hub and namespace you should be able to use a similar command to get your
+Assuming that you have created the Azure event hub and namespace you should be
-connection string.
-This will give you the default Root SAS, it's NOT supposed to be used in production.
+able to use a similar command to get your connection string.
+This will give
+you the default Root SAS, which is NOT supposed to be used in production.

 ```shell
 az eventhubs namespace authorization-rule keys list --resource-group <rg-name> --namespace-name <namespace-name> --name RootManageSharedAccessKey -o tsv --query primaryConnectionString